actions-marketplace-validations/fikriupm_learning-git/README.md

-# GitHub Action to Create Releases Based on a Keyword
+# GitHub Action to Create Releases Based on a Keyword -f
 The Keyword Releaser will create a release based on the keyword specified in the arguments.

 # Environment Variables